Well Pump Repair in Jesup, GA

 A pump that runs continuously with low pressure most commonly indicates a waterlogged pressure tank — the bladder has failed and the tank is entirely full of water with no air cushion.
 It can also indicate a broken drop pipe leaking water back into the well, or a worn pump producing less than its rated flow.
 A waterlogged tank is confirmed by tapping it — a healthy tank sounds hollow in the upper portion; a waterlogged one sounds solid all the way up.

-Get a Free Pump Repair Quote
+Get a Free Well Pump Repair Quote

 Serving Wayne County — Jesup, Odum, Screven, Gardi, and surrounding communities.
 We'll diagnose the problem and give you an honest, itemized estimate.
+For local government resources, visit Wayne County, Georgia.

 Request a Free Quote